Electric Avenue (TV series)

-Part of the BBC Computer Literacy Project, Electric Avenue was a late-night TV Series starting with an initial 10-episode series in 1988.
-The show followed Micro Live and was presented by Fred Harris.
+Electric Avenue is a late-night British television series, starting with an initial ten-episode series in 1988.
+The show followed Micro Live as part of the BBC Computer Literacy Project, and was presented by Fred Harris.

 Programmes

-The first series was split into 10 programmes, each about 24 minutes long and dealing with a particular subject area.
+The first series was split into ten programmes, each about twenty-four minutes long and dealing with a particular subject area.
 They were as follows (original air-dates in brackets):